HalilDeniz/NetworkSherlock/Readme.md

 Scan time: 0 minute 1.16 second
 ********************************************
 ```
+## New Features

+- **Ping Check**: Added the `-c` or `--ping-check` flag to perform a ping check before scanning.
+If the host is unreachable, the program will skip the port scan for that host.

 ## Contributing
 Contributions are welcome!
 To contribute to Port-scanner, follow these steps: